 We may also process data about the commission of offences.
 This is one of the main reasons for operating a PSCCTV system.
 Local authorities such as GCC are authorised to provide CCTV to promote the prevention of crime or the welfare of victims of crime.
 This power is contained in section 163 of the Criminal Justice and Public Order Act 1994.

-All CCTV data held by GCC and CSG is held within the UK.
+All CCTV data held by GCC is held within the UK.